mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/release-notes/index.md

 #### Improvements

-- Added a new flag `--addons-config-repository` to commands `konvoy init`, `konvoy up` and `konvoy provision` to be able specify a local clone for [kubernetes-base-addons](https://github.com/mesosphere/kubernetes-base-addons).
+- Added a new flag `--addons-config-repository` to commands `konvoy init`, `konvoy up` and `konvoy provision` to be able to specify a local clone for [kubernetes-base-addons](https://github.com/mesosphere/kubernetes-base-addons).
 Documentation can be found [here](../install/install-onprem#specifying-local-addons-repositories).

 #### Addons improvements